petabridge/akkadotnet-code-samples/src/clustering/sharding-sqlserver/README.md

 This app consists of two Akka.Cluster role types:

-1. `SqlSharding.WebApp` - a web-application that joins the cluster and queries actors hosted on the `SqlSharding.Host` instances via Akka.Cluster.Sharding and Akka.Cluster.Singleton  and
+1. `SqlSharding.WebApp` - a web-application that joins the cluster and queries actors hosted on the `SqlSharding.Sql.Host` instances via Akka.Cluster.Sharding and Akka.Cluster.Singleton  and
-2. `SqlSharding.Host` - a [headless Akka.NET process](https://petabridge.com/blog/akkadotnet-ihostedservice/) that hosts the `ShardRegion` for all `ProductTotalsActor` instances and a `ClusterSingletonManager` for the singular `ProductIndexActor` instance.
+2. `SqlSharding.Sql.Host` - a [headless Akka.NET process](https://petabridge.com/blog/akkadotnet-ihostedservice/) that hosts the `ShardRegion` for all `ProductTotalsActor` instances and a `ClusterSingletonManager` for the singular `ProductIndexActor` instance.

 We have only two actor types in this solution: